Fylga/Cloud-Security/README.md

 | CI/CD deployment (bonus)        | ⬜️ |
 | Client Presentation Slides      | ⬜️ |
 | Clear client-facing language    | ⬜️ |

----

-Would you like me to:
-- Draft the **architecture diagram**?
-- Help build the **architectural document**?
-- Create the **PowerPoint presentation outline**?
-- Walk through **Azure setup** for the prototype?

-Let me know where you want to start, and we’ll build this step-by-step.